-Let's stick with the simple definition of inflation as a decline in purchasing power over time.
+Let's stick with the simple definition of inflation as a decline in the purchasing power of all products over time.

 What are the roots of inflation?

-I guess that the only question remaining is: if the current model is working and the only goals of the central banks are control of inflation and employment rates, how can we have so much inflation now?
-I will let Jerome Powell, chairman of the FED, answer this one:
+If the current model is working and one of the main goals of the central banks are control of inflation, how can we have so much inflation now?
+Jerome Powell, chairman of the FED, answers this one:

 This was a just a brief introduction to say that the focus of this work is 100% on the supply side of the currency, which is calculating the amount of XMR circulating in the economy.